zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 }
 ```

-Because the received Token includes the `urn:zitadel:iam:org:project:id:zitadel:aud` scope, we can send it in your requests to the ZITADEL API as Authorization Header.
+Because the received token includes the `urn:zitadel:iam:org:project:id:zitadel:aud` scope, we can send it in your requests to the ZITADEL API as the Authorization Header.
 In this example we read the organization of the service user.

 ```bash